 Essence of Permaculture

-16 page summary of permaculture concept and principles taken from Permaculture: Principles and Pathways Beyond Sustainablity 2002.
+Summary of permaculture concept and principles taken from Permaculture: Principles and Pathways Beyond Sustainablity 2002.

 Retrofitting the Suburbs for Sustainability

-David Holmgren gave a Lunchbox/Soapbox talk at the The Wheeler Centre in February 2012, exploring the profound improvements that the application of permaculture principles and strategies could deliver for the sustainability and liveability of today’s suburbs.
+David Holmgren gave a Lunchbox/Soapbox talk at the The Wheeler Centre in February 2012, exploring the profound improvements that the application of permaculture principles and strategies could deliver for the sustainability and livability of today’s suburbs.

 Through the microcosm of four adjacent houses in ‘Aussie Street’, Holmgren demonstrates how suburbs can and will respond to the converging economic, energy and climate crises, and discovers how you can stimulate positive household and community resilience in the face of these pressures.

 Watch the video and add your comments.

 The upcoming transition away from a fossil- fuel based society: David Holmgren talks strategy

 Luke Miller Callahan, from the GroAction Network, interviewed David Holmgren in November 2011 and asked him “How do we move away from a fossil-fuel based society?”
 Luke says “For all you suburbia nay-sayers out there, this discussion will be especially interesting to you.”

 David Holmgren presented this report as part of a series of seminars on “Contentious Perspectives on Weeds” at the 45th Annual General Meeting of the Weed Society of Victoria in April 2011.
 It was subsequently published in Plant Protection Quarterly, Volume 26, Issue 3, 2011, p.92-97, along with other proceedings from the seminar.